top of page

 For over 100 years, Village Hall was home to a unique form of local government.
 While South Orange is legally a township, it still operates under a village-style government.

-South Orange is governed by a Village Board of Trustees, consisting of six members and a Village President, all elected by residents to single four-year terms.
-The Board legislates by passing ordinances, while the President is in charge of day-to-day administration and village employees.
+South Orange is governed by a Village Board of Trustees, consisting of six members and a Village President, all elected by residents to four-year terms.
+The Board legislates by passing ordinances, while the President oversees day-to-day administration and village employees.

 New Jersey's 1989 Village Act essentially outlawed village-style governments.
 However, because the State Legislature specifically chartered South Orange over a hundred years earlier, it can still operate as a village.